merlinshabaj/grapher/README.md

     2. Render set of numbers / symbols that are going to be displayed into textures and send them to the GPU
     3. Create an atlas of all the symbols
 - I want to move away from defining the variables representing the world dimension (`xMin`, `xMax`, `yMin`, `yMax`) as individual values and either move them together.
 I don't know how yet but time will tell, I shouldn't do that yet anyway.
 - Move away from having double definitions, like I do for the unfiorms.
 I have a variable storing the uniform value and an object inside the element object/bundle.
-Long term it will probably be better to have one single source of truth and it would also simpliy the code.
+Long term it will probably be better to have one single source of truth and it would also simplify the code.
     - Define a default value for line widths and other globals, so this can be refactored
     ```JS
     const setLineWidthToDefault = () => {